Feng Zhengjie: Opinion

-Feng Zhengjie has been firmly carrying on his style even facing the huge economic crisis during 2008.
-When he is asked if he will regard the economic crisis as an opportunity to change his painting style, Feng says that he will not change his style to meet any change of other people’s taste.
-His has been painting for more than two decades and people can tell his style also changes from time to time; however, none of those changes is related to market considerations.
-He finds his confidence from working hard constantly, and more importantly he enjoys every single change he makes in his paintings.
+Feng Zhengjie has continued his style, including during the 2008 economic crisis.
+When asked if he would regard the economic crisis as an opportunity to change his painting style, Feng said that he will not change his style to meet any change of other people’s taste.
+He has been painting for more than two decades and his style changes from time to time; however, he states that none of those changes is related to market considerations.
+He finds his confidence from working hard, and says he enjoys the changes he makes in his paintings.
 “A little change on the contour of a character’s nose will get me excited, but in the audience’s eyes this little change makes almost no difference at all.
 They simply cannot comprehend the joyfulness I have experienced during the painting.
 One can argue that artists are ‘selfish’ to certain extent.
 It is just like you watch a worker digging a hole on the ground.
 In your eyes the worker is doing the exactly same thing over and over again, but actually the worker digs to different depth every single time,” Feng explains.